akiross/wgpu-rgb8-demo/README.md

-# wgpu-rgb8-demo
+# wgpu-bgra8-demo

-A simple wgpu-rs example code to display an RGB8 image
+A simple wgpu-rs example code to display an BGRA8 image.